ESCOMP/mizuRoute/docs/README.md

     python3 -m http.server
     ```

-3. Open your browser and copy `http://localhost:8000/` in address bar to see the docs in HTML.
+3. Open your browser and copy `http://localhost:8000/` in address bar

+4. Navigate build/html to see the docs in HTML.